tcler/tcler.github.io/_posts/2022-08-20-start-fedora-riscv64-VM-on-fedora-x86_64-host.md

 ```

 #### Question:
-1) where's the **addr=0x80200000** come from??
+- Where's the **addr=0x80200000** come from??
    It might be an hardcode location while building..  according => [risc-v-sbi-and-full-boot-process](https://popovicu.com/posts/risc-v-sbi-and-full-boot-process)
    yes, it's realy ugly. hope it can support bootup with edk2-riscv instead "hardcode load address in command line"!

-3) does these distro-build images support UEFI/edk2-riscv??
+- Does these distro-build images support UEFI/edk2-riscv??
    seems not yet, I have not boot up success with edk2-riscv64 pkg

 \<to be continued\>